State Court Responses to the COVID-19 Pandemic

 Book project

-Disrupting the Courts: The Civil Legal System and the COVID-19 Pandemic, under contract with the University Press of Kansas.
+Courts Unmasked: Civil Legal System Reform and COVID-19 is currently forthcoming at the University Press of Kansas.

 2020.
 “Goodnight, Status Quo” State Court Innovation in the Wake of Covid-19, University of Connecticut Political Science Department Colloquium (virtual)